t) Provisions, contingent assets and contingent liabilities

 The Company has considered automatic extension option available for land leases in lease period assessment since the Company can enforce its right to extend the lease beyond the initial lease period.
 The Company also has plans of setting up production facility on the land, therefore is likely to be benefited by exercising the extension option.

-Lease payments not recognized as a liability
+Lease payments not recognised as a liability

-The Company has elected not to recognize a lease liability for short term leases (leases with an expected term of 12 months or less) or for leases of low value assets.
+The Company has elected not to recognise a lease liability for short term leases (leases with an expected term of 12 months or less) or for leases of low value assets.
 Payments made under such leases are expensed on a straight-line basis.
-The Company does not have any liability to make variable lease payments for the right to use the underlying asset recognized in the financials statements.
+The Company does not have any liability to make variable lease payments for the right to use the underlying asset recognised in the financials statements.

-Total cash outflow for leases for the year ended March 31,2024 was ' 19.86 crores (previous year:.'
-17.09 crores).
+Total cash outflow for leases for the year ended March 31,2025 was ' 54.35 crores (previous year:.'
+48.92 crores).

-40 During 2008 the Haryana State Government introduced Haryana Tax on Entry of Goods into Local Area Act, 2008 (“Entry Tax”) by repealing the Haryana Local Area Development Tax Act, 2000 (“HLADT”).
-The said Act was held unconstitutional by the Hon'ble Punjab & Haryana High Court in their judgement dated October 01,2008.
+40| During 2008 the Haryana State Government introduced Haryana Tax on Entry of Goods into Local Area Act, 2008 (“Entry Tax”) by repealing the Haryana Local Area Development Tax Act, 2000 (“HLADT”).
+The said Act was held unconstitutional by the Hon'ble Punjab & Haryana High Court in their judgment dated October 01,2008.
 The State Government of Haryana has preferred an appeal before the Hon'ble Supreme Court which was disposed of by the Hon'ble Supreme Court by nine Hon'ble Judges of Constitution Bench and hence that Compensator issue is no more relevant as it does not arise out of the Constitution but imaginary.
 Matters are not decided by Division Bench by making an order that the interested parties may prefer writs before the High Court.
 Hence the matter remains pending till its decision.
 Based on the legal advice received by the Company no further provision on this account is considered necessary after March 31,2008.

 The above disclosure has been determined to the extent such parties have been identified on the basis of information available with the Company.
 This has been relied upon by the auditors.

-(c) Subsequent to approval of the Board of Directors on February 18, 2022 for selective reduction of share capital of the Company by cancelling and extinguishing 2,14,42,343 Equity Shares, held by the Escorts Benefit and Welfare Trust, the Company filed a Scheme for reduction of share capital (“the Scheme”) between the Company and its shareholders, under Section 66 read with Section 52 and other applicable provisions of the Companies Act, 2013 and National Company Law Tribunal (Procedure for Reduction of Share Capital of Company) Rules, 2016, with the Hon'ble NCLT of Chandigarh (“the Tribunal”) on August 14, 2022.
-During the year, the Scheme has been approved by the Tribunal vide its order dated May 25, 2023 (“Order”).
-The scheme became effective upon filing of the certified copy of the order of the
+(a) Subsequent to approval of the Board of Directors on February 18, 2022 for selective reduction of share capital of the Company by cancelling and extinguishing 2,14,42,343 Equity Shares, held by the Escorts Benefit and Welfare Trust, the Company filed a Scheme for reduction of share capital ("the Scheme") between the Company and its shareholders, under Section 66 read with Section 52 and other applicable provisions of the Companies Act, 2013 and National Company Law Tribunal (Procedure for Reduction of Share Capital of Company) Rules, 2016, with the Hon'ble NCLT of Chandigarh ("the Tribunal") on August 14, 2022.
+The Scheme has been approved by the Tribunal vide its order dated May 25, 2023 (“Order”).
+The scheme became effective upon filing of the certified copy of the order of the Tribunal sanctioning this Scheme and the minute of reduction with the RoC on May 29, 2023.
+Accordingly, the impact of the scheme has been considered during FY 2023-24.

-(f) a) There is no income surrendered or disclosed as income during the current or previous year in the tax assessments
+(b) i ) There is no income surrendered or disclosed as income during the current or previous year in the tax assessments

 under the Income Tax Act, 1961, that has not been recorded in the books of account.